MrChrisPenn/DualCoding/README.md

 ## Why 1,2,3?

 +This is the first example of 1, 2, 3 coding cards.
-EduBlocks allows you to simply create Python code in a drag and drop environment.
-In this first exercise we will use Python to send a message to in game chat window.
-We will then create the exact same mod using Python 3 whuch is a text based programming language.
+EduBlocks enables you to simply create Python code in a drag and drop environment.
+In this first exercise we will use Python to send a message to the in game chat window.
+We will then create the exact same mod using Python 3 which is a text based programming language.

 Step 1: Grab a Pi.

 Step 2: Master visual coding with EduBlocks.

 Step 3: Learn how to create the same mod with text based code with Python 3.

+## Installing EduBlocks
+1. Click on terminal
+2. Ensure taht you have an internet connection and type in the following code

+'curl -sSL get.edublocks.org | bash'

 ## Getting started